cirrina/ctg-rnaseq/README.md

     - `./multiqc/` Lighter version of multiqc for customer delivery (not the same as `ctg-multiqc` that is more extensive).
 This is basically only run on the contents present in delivery folder (including fastq, fastqc, star and featurecounts, but does not include anlalyses such as fastqscreen, picard, or illumina InterOp)
     - `./md5sum.txt`: md5sum on all files in the customer delivery folder.

-3. CTG archive folder (ctg-qc) `ctg_save_root`+`project_id`, e.g. `/projects/fs1/shared/ctg-qc/rnaseq/2021_070`
+3. **CTG archive folder (ctg-qc)**
+`ctg_save_root`+`project_id`, e.g. `/projects/fs1/shared/ctg-qc/rnaseq/2021_070`
-Here pipeline log files, ececutables, configs and samplesheets are saved together with relevant QC files, such as ctg-multiqc and fastqc.
+Here pipeline log files, executaables, configs and samplesheets are archived together with relevant QC files, such as ctg-multiqc and fastqc.
   - `./scripts/nextflow.params.project_id`
   - `iem.rscript.log`
   - `./multiqc-ctg/`.
 The multiqc-ctg analysis is run on all sequencing and project specific files and folders, including the Illumina runfolder and full bcl2fastq demultiplexing folder.
 Thus includes more information than the multiqc sent to customer.

-  + **note** as of v1.0 not all relevant files are copied/transfered.
+**Note:** as of v1.0 all relevant files are not yet copied/transfered.